 Surprisingly AVO retained the casing design long after the rectangular

 How old is it?
 Early AVO meters such as this made during the

 1930's can be dated from the first (3

 digits) of the serial number under the right hand end of the scale.
 For

 was made in November 1932.

 What is it worth?
-This was a gift and not much use today.
+Not much use today but fairly rare, expect to pay £40.
 The model 8 being more sensitive is a better investment, you should be able to buy a model 8 MkII for £10- 20 which you will find equally as good as the later models which often sell for much more.

 For further information have a look at my pages on the AVO